 If you have a fully-insured plan, meaning you have private individual or group insurance not through your employer or school (nor from your parent’s employer or school), then you have robust protections from anti-trans discrimination in Virginia through Delegate Roem’s House Bill 1429.
 You should consult the Virginia State Corporation Commission’s Bureau of Insurance (SCC BOI) to learn more about filing a complaint, including what the SCC BOI can and cannot do.
 You can call them at 1-877-310-6560 as well.
 Generally, the SCC BOI will contact your insurance company about the issue and then review their response.
 They will then use their regulatory power to resolve the issue or recommend actions you can take.

 If you have a health insurance plan from the ACA Marketplace, Medicare, or Medicaid, you can file a complaint through the Health and Human Services (HHS) Office of Civil Rights (OCR).
-Please note that Trump administration has not been taking complaints of discrimination seriously against transgender and non-binary individuals.
 If you have Virginia Medicaid, you can also contact the Department of Medical Assistance Services.
 If you have Medicare, you can also contact Medicare.gov.

 If you have a self-funded employer plan, meaning you get insurance coverage through your private employer (or your parent does), contact the Department of Labor’s Employee Benefits Security Administration.